OpenSourceLibrary/OpenSourcePrograms/README.md

 **#2 GNOME internships**

 *GNOME internships provide a three-month internships for any person eligible by the eligibility rules.
-Interns are paid a stipend of $8000 per internship*
+Interns are paid a stipend of $8000 per internship.*<br>
-*For more info, Visit [here](https://wiki.gnome.org/Internships)*
+*For more info, Visit [here.](https://wiki.gnome.org/Internships)*

 **#3 Outreachy internships**

 *Outreachy provides three-month internships to work in Free and Open Source Software (FOSS).
 Interns are paid a stipend of $5,500 and have a $500 travel stipend available to them.
 Outreachy internship projects may include programming, user experience, documentation, illustration and graphical design, or data science.
-Interns often find employment after their internship with Outreachy sponsors or in jobs that use the skills they learned during their internship.*
+Interns often find employment after their internship with Outreachy sponsors or in jobs that use the skills they learned during their internship.*<br>
 *Outreachy internships are open to applicants around the world.
-Interns work remotely with mentors from FOSS communities.*
+Interns work remotely with mentors from FOSS communities.*<br>
-*To apply for Outreachy program, checkout [here](https://www.outreachy.org/apply/)* *For more info, Visit our site [Here](https://www.outreachy.org/)*
+*To apply for Outreachy program, checkout [here.](https://www.outreachy.org/apply/)*<br>
+*For more info, Visit our site [Here.](https://www.outreachy.org/)*